 It’s all about the experience

-Only when you have these basics down pat, then can you start refining the details like colours, pictures and fonts.
+Only when you have these basics down pat, can you start refining the details like colours, pictures and fonts.

 Start with paper and pen